PeterWaher/IoTGateway/Script/Waher.Script/README.md

 	S:={FOR EACH x IN 1..10|0.1 : x^2};

 **Note*: `DO` can be exchanged with `:`, or completely omitted, except in the `DO`-`WHILE` case.

+#### Object Ex nihilo

+Objects can be created from nothing, by listing the members between braces `{` and `}`, separating each one with a comma `,` and each member name from its corresponding value with a colon `:`.
+Example:

+	{
+		Member1: Value1,
+		Member2: Value2,
+		...
+		MemberN: ValueN
+	}

+Member names can be both standard variable references, or constant strings.
+The following example gives the same result as the example above:

+	{
+		"Member1": Value1,
+		"Member2": Value2,
+		...
+		"MemberN": ValueN
+	}

 ### Suffix-operators